Baadusha

 -

-In a large mixing bowl, combine the all-purpose flour, melted ghee, yogurt, baking soda, and a pinch of salt.
+- In a large mixing bowl, combine all-purpose flour, melted ghee, yogurt, baking soda, and a pinch of salt.

 -